AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

 - Analyse multiple clinical and lifestyle factors simultaneously
 - Make faster, evidence-based decisions
 - Reduce the analytical workload for clinicians and data teams

-By turning raw clinical records into **fast, interpretable, and actionable insights**, this system supports a shift toward **proactive, data-driven patient care**.